BriceNocenti/tabxplor/README.md

 ## Draw more complex tables with `tab_many`

-`tab` is a wrapper around the more powerful function `tab_many`, which can be used to customise your tables.
+`tab` is a wrapper around the more powerful function `tab_many`, which can be used to customize your tables.

 It’s possible, for example, to make a summary table of as many columns variables as you want (showing all levels, or showing only one specific